open-telemetry/otel-arrow/collector/examples/printer/README.md

-# Example OpenTelemetry Protocol data printer
+# Example: OpenTelemetry Protocol headers and data printer

 To execute the printer, which writes a summary of OpenTelemetry export requests to the console,